You are using an outdated browser. Please upgrade your browser to improve your experience.

 Make sure you use strong passwords, with combinations of letters, numbers and special characters like @ and !.
 If you struggle to remember lots of different passwords, then you could consider using a password manager.

-There are a number of different apps such as Dashlane(www.dashlane.com opens in a new tab) and LastPass(www.lastpass.com opens in a new tab), which help generate secure passwords and stores them securely so you don’t need to remember them.
+There are a number of different apps such as Dashlane(www.dashlane.com opens in a new tab) and LastPass(www.lastpass.com opens in a new tab) which help generate secure passwords and store them securely, so you don’t need to remember them.

 2. Use sites you trust

 Never use websites that you don’t know or trust.
-If you’re buying from an online website, make sure the page you’re entering your card details on is secure.
+If you’re buying something online, make sure the page you’re entering your card details on is secure.
 You should see a padlock in the bar where you type the web address.

 3. Have anti-virus software